anthological/bodice_drafter/README.md

 jlbellan 15-112 - Takes a person's measurements and drafts a bodice sloper for creating fitted garment patterns.

-## it'll be better if you download dressform_measurements.csv but you don't need it

 ## sources:
     https://docs.python.org/3/library/datetime.html